Shopware Costs

 • CRM: €2,500 to €8,000

-• payment: €500 to €1,500
+• Payment integration €500 to €1,500

-• shipping: €800 to €2,500
+• Shipping: €800 to €2,500

 Development and customizations

-• standard customizations: €3,000 to €10,000
+• Standard customizations: €3,000 to €10,000

-• extensive custom development: €10,000 to €30,000
+• Extensive custom development: €10,000 to €30,000

 Migration

-• smaller migrations: €1,500 to €5,000
+• Smaller migrations: €1,500 to €5,000

-• more complex migrations: €5,000 to €10,000
+• More complex migrations: €5,000 to €10,000

-• more complex Shopware 5 to Shopware 6 migrations: €3,000 to €15,000
+• Shopware 5 to Shopware 6 migrations with higher complexity: €3,000 to €15,000

-Which ongoing Shopware costs should be planned?
+What ongoing Shopware costs should be planned?

 Community Edition or plan